This article will talk about some simple strategies in order to outrank your competitors in a Local Search.

 A new-to-the-game startup can appear just as great as you if they create a strong online presence and become more locally relevant.
-They will steal away new customers and may make your current customers consider a change.
+They will take away new customers and may make your current customers consider a change.
 It’s more important than ever for you to stay at the top of the list and give your customers the confidence they need to come to your doorstep.

-First Steps to being Discovered Online
+First Steps to Being Discovered Online

 Although Google Maps dominates the local search platform.
 Most local business searches are performed using this tool.
-You will notice that when you are looking on the site, you will see all of the business info along the side of the screen.
+You will notice that when you are looking at the site, you will see all of the business info along the side of the screen.
 Is your name listed correctly?
 Have you taken ownership of your business?
 Do you have your local address listed?
-(Side note: If you have multiple locations, are they all listed individually or is it just your home office?)
+(Side note: If you have multiple locations, are they all listed individually, or is it just your home office?)

 You will want to ensure that each location is as locally relevant as it can be).
 Do you have a local phone number listed?
 This is considered your NAP listing (Name, Address, Phone Number) and is the start of what’s called ‘Building Citations.’
-This is simply a listing of your business in some way shape or form online, anywhere.
-All of these small things will paint a more local picture for your business.
-And should be verified anywhere your business may be listed.
+This is simply a listing of your business in some way, shape, or form online, anywhere.
+All of these small things will paint a more local picture of your business and should be verified anywhere your business may be listed.

-Reputation Management, it’s a Popularity Contest
+Reputation Management, It’s a Popularity Contest

-You will need to research on several sites, such as Yelp, TripAdvisor, YellowPages, Facebook, etc. Reputation management will make or break any business.
-Are you outranking your competitors review scores?
-The consumer has a voice now more than ever and you need to stay on top of the conversation.
+You will need to research several sites, such as Yelp, TripAdvisor, YellowPages, Facebook, etc. Reputation management will make or break any business.
+Are you outranking your competitors’ review scores?
+The consumer has a voice now more than ever, and you need to stay on top of the conversation.
 You may be happy that you get positive feedback from your customers while they are in front of you, but you should always direct them to show their appreciation through digital mediums.

 That’s ok!
 This gives you a chance to start a conversation with that customer and show that you care.
 This also helps you promote your business.
 (Pro tip: Keep your responses positive and light, anything further should be directed to a non-media channel, ie: email or phone call).
-AND always remember, this is a game of statistics, the more reviews you receive, the less impact a negative review will have.
-Hey, you may also turn that negative review into a super positive one with a little effort!
+And always remember, this is a game of statistics.
+The more reviews you receive, the less impact a negative review will have.
+Hey, you may also turn that negative review into a super-positive one with a little effort!

-Jump into the Social Media Conversation
+Jump Into the Social Media Conversation

 Social Media has become an influential aspect of all marketing campaigns.
 This is a way for you to connect with and interact with your future and current customers.
 This is also an avenue for you to really shine when it comes to Local SEO.
 If you are not already utilizing one of the many social media platforms, I would recommend you jump in.

 If there is a local event, what hashtag are they using?
 Start using that hashtag to promote the event AND your business.
 This will increase your local exposure and, providing you have quality content, increase your followers, thus giving you more traction.
-Get involved with as much in your community as possible, create an identity for yourself that people can connect with so that they share your posts and expand the conversation.
+Involve yourself in as much in your community as possible, create an identity for yourself that people can connect with so that they share your posts, and expand the conversation.
 Doing this will improve your status in Local SEO.